Fenix (FNX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Fenix Historical Price

-According to the latest data gathered on Fenix live price page, the current price of Fenix is 0.00152631USD.
-The circulating supply of Fenix(FNX) is 20.16M FNX , giving it a market capitalization of $30.75K.
+According to the latest data gathered on Fenix live price page, the current price of Fenix is 0.00130189USD.
+The circulating supply of Fenix(FNX) is 20.16M FNX , giving it a market capitalization of $26.23K.

 The Fenix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FNX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.